w3c/wai-curricula/content/content-author/structure.md

 {% include excol.html type="middle" %}

 Headings and their corresponding rank levels communicate the structure of web pages and documents.
 This helps people with disabilities navigate and identify the different content sections.
-Explain different purposes of headings and how to include them with accessible authoring tools.
+Explain different purposes of headings and how to include them.

 When content authors change the visual appearance of headings, they must ensure headings remain accessible visually and non-visually.